-We evaluated the relationship between identification accuracy and encoding length, shown in Table.
-II Row 1.
+We evaluated the relationship between identification accuracy and encoding length, shown in Table II Row 1.
 Average identification accuracy improved when encoding length increased.
-In particular, the average identification accuracy at encoding length N=8 is $85.76\%\pm0.47\%$ .
+In particular, the average identification accuracy at encoding length N = 8 is 85.8%.
 Moreover, the standard deviation reduced with a longer encoding length, demonstrating that a longer encoding length can also improve the robustness of the proposed method.
-In Table.
-II, we also presented the results of ablation experiment, dropping one components in our method each time.
+Table II also presents the results of our ablation experiment, dropping one component in our method each time and keep the remaining four components.
 With each component dropped out separately, we can clearly see if all components are necessary to achieve a high identification accuracy.
-As shown in Table.
-II, when a particular component dropped out, the average accuracy reduced in almost all cases, with most of these cases showing a significant difference (p < 0.05 for Kruskal-Wallis test with Bonferroni-Holm correction).
-Only for the encoding length of 1 and 2 with WL features dropped out, the average identification accuracy improved but with no significance.
-In contrast, the remaining cases (with the encoding length $\geq$ 3) when WL features dropped out showed a significantly reduced identification accuracy.
-The ablation experiment demonstrates the necessity of all components employed in the proposed method.
+As shown in Table II, when a particular component dropped out, the average accuracy reduced in almost all cases, with most of these cases showing a statistically significant difference (p < 0.05 for Kruskal-Wallis test with Bonferroni-Holm correction).
+Only for the encoding length of 1 and 2 with WL features dropped out, the average identification accuracy improved - but with no significance.
+In contrast, the remaining cases (with the encoding length>3) when WL features dropped out showed a significantly reduced identification accuracy.
+Moreover, with FMD features and bicubic interpolation dropped out, the identification accuracy at an encoding length of 1 reduced by 8.2% and 9.5%, respectively, demonstrating the effectiveness of these components in the proposed method.